Triggers

 Salesforce scheduled trigger schedules Various schedule options for Salesforce scheduled search trigger

-At the scheduled time or interval, this trigger will fetch all events matching the specified criteria.
-Also, unlike other triggers, scheduled triggers will return events that have already been picked up previously.
+At each scheduled time or interval, the trigger fetches all events that match the specified criteria.
+Unlike other triggers, scheduled triggers can return events that were already picked up in previous runs.

-Scheduled triggers will return events in batches, similar to how batch triggers work.
-Users can specify the maximum batch size, for example, if the batch size is set to 100 and 420 new events are identified, 5 new jobs will be created.
-The first four jobs will have 100 events each and the fifth will have 20 jobs.
+Scheduled triggers process events in batches, similar to batch triggers.
+You can configure the maximum batch size.
+For example, if the batch size is set to 100 and 420 new events are identified, five jobs are created: the first four jobs process 100 events each, and the fifth job processes the remaining 20 events.

 # Single triggers